Hey, y’all. I’m updating this in June 2022 to acknowledge the changes we’ve seen in the Wayfarer process.

-- Take the ridiculously easy test to be approved as a reviewer.
+- Take the test to be approved as a reviewer.

 - Spend some time reviewing nominations to see what is in the queue.
 This will help you see how people word their submissions, how they frame photos, and let you build up agreements which lead to Upgrades.

-Upgrades get applied automatically if you have them.
+Upgrades can be applied automatically if you have the setting turned on to do so or you can build up as many upgrades as you want and then apply an Upgrade to a submission later.
 It takes 100 agreements (times you agreed with the crowd about whether to accept, reject or mark as duplicate a nomination) to earn one Upgrade.
 Upgrades potentially make your own submissions go through the process faster.
 It works best when you can apply them before they go into voting.

 So building up a bank of upgrades can set you up well once you have submissions to make.